AURORA: A Choral Vision of the Northern Lights

 September 12 – October 17, 2020

-It is with huge pleasure that we announce the inaugural project of SING THE NORTH: STN1 – AURORA is a concert based virtually in the Canadian Arctic.
+It was with huge pleasure that we undertook the inaugural project of SING THE NORTH: AURORA by Nicholas Fairbank.

 A Word from Our Composer